rgeyer777/expensetracker/README.md

 # Purpose:
-Project to get familiar with GitHub and pulishing to Azure
+This project is to get familiar with GitHub and pulishing a web API to Azure